Fermat-ORG/fermat-framework/README.md

 The reason is that digital information can be cloned, and if digital cash could be cloned it would render it useless.
 When bitcoin was invented it brought with it the solution to the last barrier preventing money to be digital: the solution to the double spend problem.

-So now we firmly believe that the next decade will witness governments issuing digital currency based on bitcoin technology.
+So now we firmly believe that the next decade will witness governments issuing digital currency based on blockchain technology.
 We expect paper money is going to disappear within the next 5 to 10 years.
 Thus a strong consumer demand for digital wallets will inevitably emerge.

 We believe crypto currencies will expand worldwide while that happens and tons of crypto wallets will be needed for different use cases.
 Our mission is to make this happen as soon as possible.